Deep Learning Accelerated Algebraic Multigrid Methods for Polytopal Discretizations of Second-Order Differential

 The remainder of this work is organized as follows.
-In Section~\ref{sec:AMG}, we review the basic principles of AMG methods, with a focus on the role of the strong threshold parameter.
+In Section~\ref{sec:AMG}, wereview the basic principles of AMG methods.
 In Section~\ref{sec:polytopal methods}, we discuss the PolyDG and VEM discretization for both diffusion and linear elasticity problems.
 Section~\ref{sec:ANN} introduces our deep ANN-AMG algorithm, detailing its architecture and the matrix-to-image pooling representation.
-In Section~\ref{sec:numerical-results-diffusion} and Section~\ref{sec:numerical-results-elasticity}, we test our ANN-AMG algorithm on a wide set of numerical benchmarks carried out with either PolyDG and VEM on both two- and three-dimensional diffusion and linear elasticity problems, respectively.
+In Section~\ref{sec:numerical-results} we test our ANN-AMG algorithm on a wide set of numerical benchmarks carried out on both two- and three-dimensional diffusion and linear elasticity problems.
 Finally, Section~\ref{sec:conclusions} concludes with a discussion on the obtained results and outlines directions for future research.